Black mecca: Historically Black colleges in Atlanta

 Atlanta is the home of the oldest and largest consortium of historically black institutions in the nation.
 The Atlanta University Center consists of Clark Atlanta University, Spelman College, Morehouse College and the Morehouse School of Medicine.
 The consortium structure allows for students to cross-register at the other institutions in order to attain a broader collegiate experience.

 The first college founded by African-Americans in Georgia, Morris Brown College, is based in Atlanta.

-The Atlanta Student Movement was an organization formed in the 1960s by students enrolled in Atlanta's historically black colleges that focused on dismantling systematic racism and oppression of African-Americans.
+The Atlanta Student Movement was an organization formed in the 1960s by students enrolled in Atlanta's historically black colleges that focused on dismantling systemic racism and oppression of African-Americans.
 Their courageous efforts led to fairer treatment and better opportunities for African-Americans in the Atlanta area.

 Black educational attainment

-According to a 2018 study, 30.7% of blacks in the Atlanta metro area have earned at least a bachelor's degree which is above the national black average of 21.8%.
+According to a 2018 study, 30.7% of African-Americans in the Atlanta metro area have earned at least a bachelor's degree which is above the national average of 21.8% for black Americans.